 We are excited to welcome you to the University of Iowa!

-This year, Orientation Advising will be in a virtual format.
-You will be preparing for your Orientation Advising Appointment by carefully following the steps in your Orientation Tile in MyUI.
+Orientation Advising Appointments will be virtual in 2021.
+You will be preparing for your Orientation Advising Appointment by carefully following the steps in your Orientation Tile in MyUI and working with your Orientation Leader, including have a group meeting with them the day before you meet with your academic advisor.
 In turn, your advisor will also prepare for meeting you by reviewing information about you, such as your degree audit, any AP and/or transfer credit you’ve reported, and other information.

 You and your advisor will make a great team to set you up for success!